JarrodMalkovic/auction-website/README.md

 ## ✨ Features

 - Real-time bidding on auction listings between users using Socket.IO
-- Server Side Rendering on the front end using React and Next.js
+- Server Side Rendering using React and Next.js
 - Styled frontend using Tailwind CSS with Emotion Styled Components
 - Automated testing suites for each microservice
 - Handles payments using the Stripe API